A Guide for New Parents With Ulcerative Colitis

 Sometimes, attitude is everything.
 Be creative, and try your best to be upbeat about your situation.

-Postpartum depression can hit anyone, but if you live with a chronic illness, you can develop it more easily.
-If you feel depressed or anxious, talk to your doctor about working with a mental health professional who specializes in treating chronic conditions.
+Postpartum depression can hit anyone, but your risk may be higher if you have an ongoing illness.
+If you feel depressed or anxious, talk to your doctor about working with a mental health professional who has experience treating people with long-lasting health problems.